Kathryn Andrews: Palisades Fire response

-Andrews lost her Los Angeles home on January 2025 in the Palisades Fire.
+Andrews lost her Los Angeles home in January 2025 in the Palisades Fire.
 She lived in Pacific Palisades' historic Tahitian Terrace neighborhood.
 In the immediate aftermath of the fire, Andrews created an online list of artists and art workers who also lost their homes.
 She then helped to create "Grief and Hope," a GoFundMe to raise money to support artists affected by the wildfires.
 Andrews launched the initiative with gallery director Ariel Pittman, former David Kordansky Gallery director Julia V. Hendrickson, and artists Andrea Bowers and Olivia Gauthier.
 When asked to comment on the role of art in the rebuilding of Los Angeles, Andrews commented to Frieze magazine: "Art will connect us as it always has.
 Its ongoing presence will draw us together to heal in this moment of great fracturing...Grief + Hope...is what real change looks like: it’s not waiting on bigger entities to save us.
 It’s everybody jumping in and making a difference in this moment.
 It’s working and it’s incredible to see."